 If you want to stay on track with your financial goals, it’s important to make sure you’re not wasting $20 here and $100 here until all your expendable income is gone each month.
 Here are some tips that can help:

 - Track your expenses to see where your money is going.
 Find out if you really need what you’re buying.

-If you’re a Millennial, you’ve likely never even paid a cable bill – unless you’re a huge sports fan.
-But even sports fans now have options for “cutting the cord” of the cable company.
+If you’re a millennial, you’ve likely never even paid a cable bill unless you’re a huge sports fan.
+But, even sports fans now have options for “cutting the cord” of the cable company.

 You can spend a ton of money on vacation – or just a little bit.
 It all depends on your flexibility and your desire to save money.
 If your goal is spending less this year, however, there are all kinds of strategies to consider.
 Tips that can help reduce your travel budget this year include:

 - Check out the Points Guy to learn how to score free travel.
 But, only do this if you are debt-free and able to handle using a credit card.

-- Check out Secret Flying for deals.
+- Check out Secret Flying for airfare deals around the globe.